fairouzAlateeq/CapstoneThree_EasyShop/README.md

         </p>
         <h3>What's in Version 2?</h3>
         <p>
-            You will work as a backend developer for EasyShop, which is already live with Version 1!
-Now, it’s time to level up by developing features for Version 2:
+            We worked as backend developers to fix bugs and add features to the existing shop.💖
         </p>
         <ul>
-            <li>Enhance the existing API with new functionality</li>
+            <li>Enhanced the existing API with new functionality</li>
-            <li>Work with a pre-existing MySQL database</li>
+            <li>Worked with a pre-existing MySQL database</li>
-            <li>Integrate and test using Postman</li>
+            <li>Integrated and tested using Postman</li>
         </ul>
         <h2>Key Features</h2>
         <p>